 Parenting is a job.
 It’s a job that doesn’t come with a manual and, often, especially during children’s 0-5 years, a job that can be exhausting and challenging.
 Without extended family for support and guidance, it’s no wonder Moms and Dads look elsewhere for parenting advice.
 Parenting isn’t something everyone just knows how to do.

 Pediatricians Offer Parenting Advice…

-Parents of my Mom’s generation often looked to Dr Spock for parenting advice.
+Parents of my Mom’s generation looked to Dr Spock for parenting advice.
 His book, The Common Sense Book of Baby and Child Care, was seen as the how-to manual.
 By the time I became a parent, another doctor was offering sage advice.
-Pediatrician T Berry Brazelton connected with parents via his many books as well as through his show “What Every Baby Knows.”
+Pediatrician T Berry Brazelton connected with parents via his many books.
+He also had a very informative show “What Every Baby Knows.”
 Dr. Brazelton recognized infants’ personalities, their temperaments and promoted a child-centered style* of parenting.

 Everybody’s Offering Parenting Advice…

-Fast forward to the Digital Age and with it numerous Mommy blogs or parenting websites espousing all types of parenting strategies.
+Fast forward to the Digital Age.
+We have numerous Mommy blogs and parenting websites espousing all types of parenting strategies.
 In theory, you’d think every parent would have, at their fingertips, the latest, most up-to-date, backed-up-with-research parenting techniques.
-So I was quite surprised reading in my morning paper and seeing a parenting question sent in to Ask Amy (the columnist that took over for Dear Abby).
+So I was quite surprised reading a parenting questing sent in to Ask Amy. **

-Identified as ‘Frazzled Shopper’ the writer’s main complaint centered on the fact she couldn’t get the family grocery shopping done.
-She had 2 sons, aged 5 and 3, and a husband who apparently worked a lot.
+Identified as ‘Frazzled Shopper’ the writer’s main complaint centered on not getting the family grocery shopping done.
+She had 2 sons, aged 5 and 3, as well as a husband.
+Her husband apparently worked a lot.
 The problem?
-Her 2nd born son did not cooperate during these shopping trips.
+Her 2nd born son wouldn’t cooperate during the shopping trips.
 He’d scream, kick, and even bite if Mom put him in the cart.
 The situation wasn’t any better if she let him out of the cart.
-She reported he’d run away and hide from her.
+He’d run away and hide from Mom.
 Amy deferred the answer to Claire Zulkey.
 Ms Zulkey is a journalist, mother of 2 and author of a parenting newsletter.